 If needed, recreation accommodating land, other than developer obligated public parks, may be available and includes land acquired by the City for public park purposes, future school sites (see Figure 3), community purpose facility sites, and potentially, utility and water agency owned lands.
 Since the City has limited control of recreation facilities located on quasi-public parkland sites, the palette of facilities is undefined.
-Furthermore, existing and future inventories of quasi-public recreational facilities to non-public park sites includes consideration of the existing practice of quasi-public sites meeting demand.
+Furthermore, existing and future inventories of quasi-public recreational facilities are calculated at a 50 percent reduction to address reduced availability.
+Assignment of facilities to non-public park sites includes consideration of the existing practice of quasi-public sites meeting demand.
 As discussed in Chapter 2, Parks and Recreation Facility Needs, quasi-public sites are currently providing for a percentage of the demand associated with sport field practice and informal play.